wahjay/real-time-chat-react/README.md

 URL to the app: <a href="https://quantumchat.netlify.app" title="Quantum Chat">Link to the chat app</a>

-Based on the tutorial from <b>JavaScript Mastery</b>, Adrian Hajdin.
-On top of that, I have extended the chat-app by adding some features such as private messages, and unread messages notification, adding friends.
+I have extended the chat-app by adding some features such as private messages, and unread messages notification, adding friends.

 ### Features to be added later